 My mom’s crazy over the wu-ren (5 seeds with ham).
 For me, a tiny slice of the lotus paste is enough.
 Which durian mooncakes will you recommend?
 Hahaha… for my own consumption.

 Ohh I remember those pig biscuits fondly from my childhood.
-They come in those brightly colored netted “cages” that I used to collect :D
+They come in those brightly coloured netted “cages” that I used to collect :D

 For durian mooncakes, I would recommend Kia Hiang’s or 717 Trading.
 It’s like eating pure durian flesh!